Promises in JavaScript

 .catch((error) => console.error(error));

-Running the above code will display the custom error.
+Running this displays the custom error.